 To query contributions, a client connects to the API server and requests the following URL:

 q1=v1, q2=v2 and so on are conditions in the usual HTTP query string format.
-Again, at least one query parameter must restrict by page, partnership, destination, or express account.
+Again, at least one query parameter must restrict by page, destination, or express account.

 Query results are limited to 500 contribution records.
 Add filters (for example a time filter) to get different records.